Skip to main content

 Copy token

-Now, when you've obtained a token, lets configure integration in Bugsee.
+Now, when you've obtained a token, let's configure the integration in Bugsee.

 Provide valid host (URL to your VSTS) and paste generated token.